mrtamagotchi/twiv/README.md

         {
           // Classes in BASE will always be applied...
           BASE: `
             text-white
             rounded
             border border-white
             bg-blue
           `,
           // ...unless overwritten in a state
           success: "bg-green",
           failure: "bg-red",
           small: "px-0.5 py-1",
-          large: "px-1 py-2",
+          large: "px-1 py-2"
-          // twiv() also accepts an override as the second parameter },
+          // (if two active states have conflicting classes, the class in the last state will be picked) },
-        className,
+        // twiv() also accepts an override as the second parameter className
       )}
     >
       {label}